-In Stella Wong‘s poetry collection Stem, a suite of “dramatic monologues” provoke and invoke a murmuration of femme electronic musicians, a motion towards future canonization.
-“The best // things to score are / like us, unnumbered,” goes an overlooked Wendy Carlos, film scorer for The Shining and Tron.
-Who exactly is being left “unnumbered?”
-Who gets to invent and who goes insane?
-I’m trying to imagine Klein‘s dramatic monologue.
-Watching a lecture the South London composer presented on “craft” at the Städelschule which derails into an autohistoriographical meditation on Black aliveness; the UK grime scene; and a recounting of the first time she met Ed Sheeran.
-Suffice to say, it did not provide any straightforward answers. sleep with a cane, her latest mixtape, similarly attends to the listener with care – though not entirely.
-It’s a sort of “affective proximity,” a bricolage of soundscapes working together to create a piece more total rather than linear.
+In Stella Wong’s poetry collection Stem, a suite of “dramatic monologues” provoke a murmuration of femme electronic musicians, a motion toward a future canon: “The best // things to score are / like us, unnumbered,” goes composer Wendy Carlos.
+I’m trying to imagine Klein’s dramatic monologue.
+Watching a lecture the South London composer presented on “craft” at the Städelschule derails into an autohistoriographical meditation on Black aliveness, the UK grime scene, and the first time she met Ed Sheeran. sleep with a cane, her latest mixtape, similarly attends to the listener with ostensible care.
+At once, an “affective proximity” (John Akomfrah) appears in presentation and discursion to form compositions more total than linear.

-Last year, Klein seemed to make a pivot towards industrial metal with the releases of marked and thirteen sense.
-However its sludge exterior, the excess of compressed guitar chords lent itself to a surprising pop rock sensibility.
-Even more surprising, then, is when “84 remy” opens cane with a solemn feedback loop of New Age-esque synths and flutes.
-Pacifist in tone and theme, this shift reaches its apotheosis on “informa,” where a sampled BBC anchor reports that “London youth are quickly leaving violence behind to embrace the emerging cultures of artistry, creativity, and independence.”
-Otherwise, several song titles (“iluvlife [2012],” “Family Employment 2008-2014”) correspond with a period before Klein began uploading music to her Bandcamp page.
-A gesture towards the archive (resolution) leaves its contents floating about and around silence (tension).
-Was this manipulation on Klein’s behalf, a critique of the archive’s entrapments? – how it is often referred to as a mortuary; dead.
+Last year, Klein seemed to make a pivot toward industrial metal with the releases of marked and thirteen sense.
+However its sludge exterior, the excess of digitally-compressed guitar chords lent itself to a surprising pop-rock sensibility.
+Thus, it was surprising to hear opener “84 remy,” with its feedback loop of pillowy synths and flutes.
+On “informa,” a BBC anchor reports that “London youth are quickly leaving violence behind to embrace the emerging cultures of artistry, creativity, and independence.”
+A tone of pacifism arises once more as song titles (“iluvlife [2012],” “Family Employment 2008-2014”) correspond with Klein’s childhood before she began publishing music to Bandcamp under the titular alias.
+However, this gesture to the archive as a form of resolution leaves its contents often floating about and around silence.
+Was this manipulation on her behalf; a critique of the archive’s entrapments?

 At once, I am reminded of the photographs taken by the Farm Service Administration [FSA] during the Great Depression.
-If any subject was deemed deviant from the American fantasy, Roy Stryker (head of the FSA) would hole-punch the negatives and (often) discard of them, leaving literal and metaphorical holes in the archive.
-Klein makes sense of the medium’s impossibility, history writ large, by inviting myth, inviting speculation.
-On “rich dad poor dad,” she embodies the blues singer Robert Johnson, who, as legend has it, sold his soul to the devil at a nearby crossroads in exchange for an abundant career.
-Though the slippage in the final verse (is she saying, “stay again” or “say again”?) indicates that this hole remains, the message misconstrued.
+If any subject was deemed deviant from the American fantasy, FSA head Roy Stryker would advise constituents to hole-punch the negatives and discard of them, leaving literal and metaphorical holes in the archive.
+Klein makes sense of the medium’s impossibility, historical narrative writ large, by inviting myth and speculation.
+On “rich dad poor dad,” she embodies the blues as musical form and metonym, re-enacting the “crossroads” where Robert Johnson sold his soul to the devil in exchange for an abundant career.
+To fill in the gap of her own archival (abundant) project, the slippage in the final verse (is she asking to “stay again” or “say again”?) indicates that the hole remains, the message misconstrued.
 But what can a hole do beyond its denotation of negation?
-Perhaps lack is the starting point; where, from William Pope.L‘s performance piece Hole Theory:
+Perhaps lack is the starting point; where, from William Pope.L’s performance piece Hole Theory:

 Miracles abound